 ― Tuomas, Thursday, 10 September 2020 09:11 (seven months ago) link

 This whole scene is one of my favorite things going right now.
 Agree that the Subya Garcia album is great, and Moses Boyd remains my album of the year.
 Shabaka and the Ancestors is also fantastic (in addition to all the other great Shabaka projects).

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Thursday, 10 September 2020 12:54 (two months ago) link
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Thursday, 10 September 2020 12:54 (seven months ago) link

 The Moses Boyd record's instrumental bits are really lovely, but for some reason I am not so into the vocal tracks-- their lyrical content doesn't suit the music, to my ears (unlike, say, some of the Sons of Kemet vocal tracks--).